Trump acknowledges he repaid lawyer for 'Stormy' hush money

 "They said it wasn't true," Giuliani said.
 "However, imagine if that came out on October 15, 2016, in the middle of the last debate with Hillary Clinton.
 Cohen didn't even ask.
 Cohen made it go away.
 He did his job."

-The comments appeared to contradict statements made by Trump several weeks ago, when he said he didn't know about the payment to porn actress Stormy Daniels as part of a nondisclosure agreement she signed days before the presidential election.
+The comments appeared to contradict statements made by Trump several weeks ago, when he said he didn't know about the payment to Daniels.
 Giuliani later suggested to The Wall Street Journal that while Trump had repaid the $130,000, Cohen had settled the payment to Daniels without Trump's knowledge at the time.

-Guiliani's revelation seemed aimed at reducing the president's legal exposure.
-But outside experts said it raised a number of questions, including whether the money represented repayment of an undisclosed loan or could be seen as reimbursement for a campaign expenditure.
+Giuliani's revelation was hardly a shock in the West Wing, where many aides assumed the president at least had knowledge of Cohen's work on his behalf.
+In briefings and media appearances, however, White House aides have sought to avoid staking out a clear position on the matter, directing reporters to Trump's own comments.
+Still, the way Giuliani announced it — on live television and imprecisely — surprised Trump staffers and raised fresh worries about the president's uneven legal team.

+Law firms advance expenses for clients as a matter of course, so there's nothing inherently improper about a lawyer covering a particular payment and then being reimbursed for it.
+In this case, though, the client who apparently reimbursed the expense was running for president and the money was paid just days before the election.
+That raises questions about whether Cohen's law practice was functioning as a vendor for the campaign and the expense was therefore an unreported campaign expenditure.
+If so, that could be legally problematic.

 Asked aboard Air Force One last month whether he knew about the payment, Trump said flatly: "No." Trump also said he didn't know why Cohen had made the payment or where he got the money.